matheusmoreira/liblinux/README.markdown

   Builds the process startup object files.

+- `static-examples`

+  Builds statically linked executables of all library usage examples.

+- `dynamic-examples`

+  Builds dynamically linked executables of all library usage examples.

 - `examples`

-  Builds all library usage examples.
+  Builds both statically and dynamically linked versions of all examples.

 - `all`